apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 @@@ note

-`pekko-discovery` is already a transitive dependency of `pekko-management-cluster-bootstrap` but it can be good to define it explicitly in the build of the application to align the Akka versions with other dependencies from the application.
-The version must be the same across all Akka modules, e.g.
+`pekko-discovery` is already a transitive dependency of `pekko-management-cluster-bootstrap` but it can be good to define it explicitly in the build of the application to align the Pekko versions with other dependencies from the application.
+The version must be the same across all Pekko modules, e.g.
 `pekko-actor`, `pekko-discovery` and `pekko-cluster` must be of the same version.

-The minimum supported Akka version is $pekko.version$.
-Use the same Akka version for `pekko-discovery` as for other Akka dependencies in the application.
-Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.
+The minimum supported Pekko version is $pekko.version$.
+Use the same Pekko version for `pekko-discovery` as for other Pekko dependencies in the application.
+Latest patch version of Pekko is recommended and a later version than $pekko.version$ can be used.

 @@@